+Why did you pick up the bassoon?
 As a child I played clarinet and one summer went to music camp in Interlochen, Michigan.
 I saw a fingering chart for the bassoon hanging on a classroom wall.
 Bassoon fingerings are very complicated—there are nine keys for the left-hand thumb alone—and the complexity of the chart appealed to my scientific mind.

+You got a physics degree from Brown before heading to Yale to study bassoon.
+Why the switch?
 Coming out of high school, I had a sister who was going off to music school at the same time.
 She and I had been very competitive.
 I felt like music should be her thing.
 I envisioned a career as a scientist with a music hobby on the side, working in a lab and playing in a community orchestra.
 But by the time I reached my third year of college, I realized that I was not only better at music than at science, but that I liked it more.

+What would you be doing if not working as a musician?
 I fantasize about quitting my job as a bassoonist and working in a bakery instead.
 But I do have a mortgage to pay.
 I’m fascinated, though, by the artisanal styles of breads, the crusty European ones that were pooh-poohed in the last century in favor of Wonder Bread.
 I have about every bread cookbook there is.

+Do you have any pre-performance superstitions or rituals?
 I’m about the laziest member of the orchestra when it comes to warming up.
 My preconcert ritual involves soaking my reed.

+It seems people have misconceptions about the bassoon.
+It does bear the brunt of some jokes.
 It’s hard to be a bassoonist and not have a sense of humor.
 Though not impossible, I’ve learned.
 Most people have no idea what a bassoon is.
 Many of the rest call it an oboe.
 There aren’t bassoon jokes the way there are viola jokes, however.

+Give us your best viola joke.
 How can you tell when a violist is sitting on a level surface?
 The drool comes out of both sides of his mouth.